Guide to Work, Study, Travel and Living Abroad

 International internships are available worldwide

 Why?
-What are your motives to want an international internship—to live and work abroad, or to gain specific career-related work experience?
-If the former, many other work abroad opportunities may be easier to get or less expensive.
-These include short-term paid work abroad programs, teaching English abroad, or volunteering abroad.
+What are your motives for an international internship — to live and work abroad or gain specific career-related work experience?
+Many other work abroad opportunities may be easier to obtain or less expensive if the former.
+These include short-term paid work abroad programs, teaching English, or volunteering abroad.

 Where?
-Many internships related to international careers, especially ones with international organizations, are actually located here in the U.S.—especially in centers of international activity such as Washington DC or New York.
-But it is often possible to combine an international internship with an overseas location.
+Many internships related to international careers, especially with international organizations, are located here in the U.S. — especially in centers of international activity such as Washington D.C. or New York.
+However, combining an international internship with an overseas location is often possible.
+The options have increased significantly ever since the global pandemic drove many private organizations to offer virtual internships.

 Volunteer positions abroad sometimes provide room and board, which can make them less expensive than unpaid internships.
 The Peace Corps pays over $8,000 pre-tax, although this is a two-year commitment.
 Repayment of educational loans can often be deferred during volunteer work (check with your lender and the volunteer agency).
 Volunteer positions may be the best option for those interested in careers having to do with developing countries.

-Paid internships are somewhat rare abroad and are available mainly in applied fields such as business and engineering, or what are now commonly known as STEM.
+Paid internships are rare abroad and are available mainly in applied fields such as business and engineering, or what is now commonly known as STEM.

-When to Apply: For summer internships, it’s best to apply in the fall.
-Some programs, such as the U.S. State Department, have deadlines as early as Mid-October.
+When to Apply: It's best to apply in the fall for summer internships.
+Some programs, such as the U.S. State Department, have deadlines as early as mid-October.
 IAESTE and others have deadlines in early December.
-Study abroad internships usually have application deadlines the semester before the term of the internship.
+Study abroad internships usually have application deadlines the semester before the internship term.

 Types of Internships and International Organizations